spion/nextjs-keycloak-demo/README.md

 - Go to the administration console
 - Create a realm named "demo" (Hover over the "Master" realm in the top left and add a new one)
-- For the demo realm, create a client under Clients named "next-app"
+- For the demo realm, create a client under Clients named "next-app" with the url http://localhost:3000
-- In the demo realm also create a user manually under Users
+- In the demo realm also create a user manually under Users (By default automatic registration is disabled)

 Then, run the development server: